xriiitox/tictactoe-minimax/README.md

 My first actual good project!

 ## How to run
-Make sure you have the .NET runtime installed
+Make sure you have the .NET runtime installed!

 To run: download and run .exe from releases

 ## How to compile